 - Attorney fees and legal costs are recoverable if the contract provides for them.

-Los Angeles Contract Disputes Attorney
+Contract Disputes Attorney in Encino, Los Angeles

 If your business is a party to a contract and there is a dispute concerning the terms or the obligations that must be performed under the contract, it is essential that you contact an attorney as soon as possible.
 At the Law Offices of Steven J. Horn, experienced business attorneys can provide you with assistance in drafting and negotiating contracts, as well as representing you when a breach of contract has occurred.